intershop/intershop-pwa/docs/concepts/configuration.md

 The new token is automatically initialized with the default value from the Angular CLI environment files.
 To override it in tests, you can provide it in the `TestBed` configuration.

-To inject the property with dependency injection use the helper [`InjectSingle`](../../src/app/core/utils/injection.ts) to properly inherit type information:
+To inject the property with dependency injection, use the helper [`InjectSingle`](../../src/app/core/utils/injection.ts) to properly inherit type information:

 ```typescript
 import { Inject } from '@angular/core'